 Mr. Reichbart has developed his vast repertoire and the ability to create arrangements on the spot by constantly performing, logging nearly 7,000 live performances in nearly 30 years.
-For 20 years, he has been featured in the Michigan Arts and Humanities Council touring guide and as such has performed countless community concerts at libraries (see attached letters from the Ann Arbor and Westland district libraries), public schools, townhalls, festivals and nearly any form of public venue imaginable.
+For 20 years, he has been featured in the Michigan Arts and Humanities Council touring guide and as such has performed countless community concerts at libraries, public schools, town halls, festivals and nearly any form of public venue imaginable.

-Community and personal connection: Mr. Reichbart has been a key figure with his involvement with the Gifts of Art program at the University of Michigan hospital for nearly 25 years.
+Mr. Reichbart has been involvemed with the Gifts of Art program at the University of Michigan hospital for nearly 25 years.
 Carrie McClintock, coordinator, describes his ability with people: “Jake is also a pleasure to work with.
 He is a sensitive person with strong interpersonal skills.
 He is open to interacting with and discussing music both on and off the stage with players, organizers and audience members alike, all while maintaining healthy boundaries.
 These are extremely important skills in a performer, and I greatly appreciate his professionalism.”